 | Causal ML | grf::causal_forest |

-The talk ends with an Industrie 4.0 stack where the Digital Twin sits atop the sensor layer: data flows up, but causal reasoning flows down --- from the DAG to the adjustment set to the estimate to the decision.
-That's what this walkthrough demonstrated.
-The hard part isn't the code.
-It's the DAG.
+The talk ends with an Industrie 4.0 stack where the Digital Twin sits atop the sensor layer: data flows up, but *causal reasoning flows down from the DAG to the adjustment set to the estimate to the decision.

 p. bhogale